 Acute Care Hospitals

-This former shell space on the 3rd floor of the McAuley Tower is being renovated to house a new 40-bed Level III Neonatal Intensive Care Unit for Mercy San Juan Medical Center.
-The construction of the NICU will further the mission of delivering quality, patient-centered care including managing low to high-risk pregnancies, acting as the receiving transport center for high-risk mothers and newborns, and providing support for prenatal care through postpartum care.
-The unit will include (8) 3-bed pods with a shared nurse station between each pod, 4 isolation rooms, and 12 private patient rooms.
-The center core space will provide a central nurse station, offices, staff lounge, equipment storage, and an infant feeding preparation area.
-The unit will include state-of-the-art equipment, security, and design features also supporting MSJMC’s mission for the delivery of quality, patient-centered care.
-The Stahl Companies is serving as the owner’s representative for Project Management.
+This former shell space on the 3rd floor of the McAuley Tower has been renovated to house a new 40-bed Level III Neonatal Intensive Care Unit for Mercy San Juan Medical Center.
+The construction of the NICU has furthered the mission of delivering quality, patient-centered care including managing low to high-risk pregnancies, acting as the receiving transport center for high-risk mothers and newborns, and providing support for prenatal care through postpartum care.
+The unit includes (8) 3-bed pods with a shared nurse station between each pod, 4 isolation rooms, and 12 private patient rooms.
+The center core space provides a central nurse station, offices, staff lounge, equipment storage, and an infant feeding preparation area.
+Featured in the unit are state-of-the-art equipment, security, and design features which also serve to support MSJMC’s mission for the delivery of quality, patient-centered care.
+The Stahl Companies served as the owner’s representative for Project Management.

-This project requires ongoing coordination of construction impacts with existing operations in the rest of the McAuley Tower and adjacent services.
-The construction phase of the replacement NICU unit is scheduled for completion in November 2020.
+This project required ongoing coordination of construction impacts with existing operations in the rest of the McAuley Tower and adjacent services.
+The construction phase of the replacement NICU unit was completed in October of 2020.

-The Stahl Companies also provides Transition Planning and Equipment Logistics for this project and our team has been meeting with staff since early 2019.
-This major expansion in NICU services comes with significant changes in workflow, policies and procedures, and communications.
+The Stahl Companies also provided Transition Planning and Equipment Logistics for this project.
+Our team conducted meetings with the staff beginning in early 2019.
+This major expansion in NICU services came with significant changes in workflow, policies and procedures, and communications.
 Current services are performed in a much smaller footprint with attending nurses within visual and voice communication distance.
-The new space will have a combination of private rooms and 3-patient pods which requires a change in communication methods.
-The infant feeding preparation room is a new and advanced function, an upgraded service not yet integrated in most hospitals.
-The Stahl transition team is guiding the hospital team through the transition and occupancy planning phases with a planned opening of the new unit October 2020.
+The new space has a combination of private rooms and 3-patient pods which required a change in communication methods.
+The infant feeding preparation room is a new and advanced function, an upgraded service not yet integrated into most hospitals.
+The Stahl transition team guided the hospital team through the transition and occupancy planning phases culminating in a successful opening of the new unit in October 2020.